eabase/picocom/picocom.1.md

   port) until its output queue empties.
-When this happens, picocom waits for the O/S serial port output buffer to drain and then (subject to the **--noreset** and **--hangup** options) resets the serial port to it's initial settings, clears the modem-control lines, and exits.
+When this happens, picocom waits for the O/S serial port output buffer to drain and then (subject to the **--noreset** and **--hangup** options) resets the serial port to its initial settings, clears the modem-control lines, and exits.
 If the **--exit-after** option is given then, again, picocom stops reading from the standard input and continues operating normally but, in this case, it does so until it becomes